hayleymathews/google_foobar/README.md

 ## What? ##

-once upon a time hayley forgot how arparse worked and had to look it up. then google invited her down the rabbit hole.
+once upon a time hayley forgot how argparse worked and had to look it up. then google invited her down the rabbit hole.